BikramdeepSingh/Doctor-Patient-Portal/README.md

 - In MySql workbench run the queries listed in the MySQL-queries folder by copying them in query window of MySQL Workbench.
 - Run MainPage.java.

+**Note: Don't forget to mention your url, username and password while connecting to database wherever required in the project.**

 ## Lessons Learned

 - I learned the development of a application using swing java.